 Disadvantages of IBR

 A reduced monthly payment generally means the repayment period will be extended.
 As in the federal IBR program the borrower(s) will likely pay more total interest over the life of the loan compared to a 10 or 15 year repayment plan.

-The Borrower and Co Borrower must submit annual documentation
+The Borrower and cosigner must submit annual documentation

 You may have to pay taxes on any loan amount that is forgiven after 25 years